High-tech fertility apps: What’s the deal with Natural Cycles?

 According to Natural Cycles CTO and Founder Elina Berglund, “The more data you enter, the better Natural Cycles is at narrowing in on your fertile days.
 Natural Cycles looks at information that has been input across cycles, so its algorithm takes into account much more data than a woman would who was using the BBT method looking at cycles one month at a time.”

 Natural Cycles claims that it is 93% effective with typical use (typical use means the way most people use it, which is not perfectly).
 The Swedish app came under fire after a number of women reported unplanned pregnancies, but an investigation by the Swedish Medical Products Agency (Läkemedelsverket) concluded that the numbers were in line with the 93% effectiveness rate.

 Really, no method is 100% effective, so it’s a given that some users will experience unplanned pregnancies.
 Just like with any method, the better you are at using it, the better it will work.
 In the case of Natural Cycles, this means entering all of your data accurately, measuring your temperature correctly and consistently, and using back-up protection or not having sex on days the app says you are fertile.

 But even if you use this app perfectly, there could be problems.
-First of all, the BBT method can be thrown off by other causes of change in temperature besides ovulation, like being sick or using hormonal contraceptives like the morning after pill.
+First of all, the BBT method can be thrown off by other causes of change in temperature besides ovulation, like being sick, hungover, or taking certain medications.
 Also, BBT can tell you when you are likely to have ovulated, but it can’t predict when you will ovulate.
 This is a problem because sperm can live inside your body for up to 5 days.
 So, for example, if you have unprotected sex on a day that the app tells you you’re not fertile, but then you ovulate the next day, that sperm could still be hanging around inside of you and get you pregnant.

 So, what does this mean when it comes to fertility awareness methods?